DPDK/dpdk/doc/guides/vdpadevs/mlx5.rst

 - **ethtool** operations on related kernel interfaces also affect the PMD.

+Driver options
+^^^^^^^^^^^^^^

 - ``class`` parameter [string]

   Select the class of the driver that should probe the device.
   `vdpa` for the mlx5 vDPA driver.

+- ``event_mode`` parameter [int]

+  - 0, Completion queue scheduling will be managed by a timer thread which automatically adjusts its delays to the coming traffic rate.

+  - 1, Completion queue scheduling will be managed by a timer thread with fixed delay time.

+  - 2, Completion queue scheduling will be managed by interrupts.
+Each CQ burst arms the CQ in order to get an interrupt event in the next traffic burst.

+  - Default mode is 0.

+- ``event_us`` parameter [int]

+  Per mode micro-seconds parameter - relevant only for event mode 0 and 1:

+  - 0, A nonzero value to set timer step in micro-seconds.
+The timer thread dynamic delay change steps according to this value.
+Default value is 1us.

+  - 1, A nonzero value to set fixed timer delay in micro-seconds.
+Default value is 100us.

+- ``no_traffic_time`` parameter [int]

+  A nonzero value defines the traffic off time, in seconds, that moves the driver to no-traffic mode.
+In this mode the timer events are stopped and interrupts are configured to the device in order to notify traffic for the driver.
+Default value is 2s.